 As governor, Phil Bryant has led Mississippi in implementing transformational public education reforms, promoting economic development and building a competitive business climate that attracts major employers like Yokohama Tire Corporation and Continental Tire.
-Under Gov. Bryant's administration, more than 36,000 jobs have been announced along with more than \$7 billion in new private capital investment.
+Under Gov. Bryant's administration, 27,518 jobs have been announced along with \$5.2 billion in new investments.
 He is also an avid outdoorsman and is a longtime member of the National Rifle Association's Institute for Legislative Action.